0xPolygon/chain-indexer-framework/example/README.md

 3. **Consumers**: Consumers are responsible for subscribing to the event-specific Kafka stream and persisting the data into a database.
 Additionally, they expose endpoints that allow clients to retrieve the data according to their specific requirements.

-The Matic-transfers project serves as a useful reference for understanding how Chainflow can be effectively utilized to manage and process blockchain data efficiently.
+The Matic-transfers project serves as a useful reference for understanding how Chain Indexer Framework can be effectively utilized to manage and process blockchain data efficiently.

 ## How to Build